christianbirchler-org/sdc-testing-competition/COMPETITION.md

 Hence, the participants should consider to use reference test cases for the same simulator.
 There are several test generators available for the BeamNG simulator from the **SBFT@ICSE** workshop series [^5][^6][^7].

+The evaluation will be based on BeamNG's built-in autopilot with a *risk factor (RF)* of 1.5 and a *maximum speed* of 120km/h.
+We will use an OOB threashold (percentage the SDC is allowed to drive off the lane) of 50% but we might experiment with smaller values as well.

 The tools will be evaluated on the following metrics (potential new metrics will be announced in the discussion forum):
 - *Fault Detection*: The number of test failures we observe when running the selected test cases.
 - *Diversity*: The more diverse the test cases are the better.
 We do not want to run almost the same test cases.